How to Write Release Notes – The Right Way

 They may even be willing to provide you with feedback if only you would tell them what you’ve released.

 If a user is waiting for a specific improvement or functionality, it’s easy to see why they would get worked up over a release note like this:

 In this screenshot, LinkedIn doesn’t connect to people or opportunity.
 It just sits there, communicating nothing.

 ‘Bug fixes and performance improvements’ is meaningless.
 What did they fix?
 How will performance improve?
 Where in the user experience can we expect improvements?

 A missed opportunity to say the least.

 Good release notes are written to be read, clearly outlining what has been improved and its benefit to users.

 I find release notes easier to digest when they’re divided into sections.
 Sections make for easier scanning, and they’ve also helped me organize myself while I write.

 Here’s the template I came up with at ProdPad:

 Writing clear, specific release notes mean you can open up communication with your customers on the progress of your product.

 It’s useful for potential customers too.
 They often ask whether we publish release notes – probably because it’s a good indicator of whether we’re delivering what we promised on our roadmap.

 It’s no secret that we’re a fan of public product roadmaps, and we encourage you to make your release notes public too.
 They will bring you the same benefits.

 At ProdPad, I make sure our release notes are accessible from all our major touch points.
 These include our app, our Help Center, our internal Slack and our customer’s Slack community.

 Customers love commitment to transparency – it gives them a reason to trust you.

 Our release notes tend to be specific and benefit-driven, which shows customers we’re writing for them.
 As a result, they come talk to us, which is exactly what we want!

-Here’s one of my recent release notes, complete with emoji:
+Here’s one of my recent release note examples, complete with emoji:

 Use everyday language